District 97 Health Services

 Habits to Support Staying Healthy

 GOOD HAND WASHING with soap and water for at least 20 seconds several times throughout the day.
-The D97 Handwashing guidelines can be found on: http://www.op97.org/health-services/documents/1HandHygiene.pdf.
+View the D97 Handwashing guidelines.

 COVER cough or sneezes with elbow and wash hands after blowing nose.

 EAT a nutritious breakfast every day.